*Last update December 6th, 2019.

 It offered a magnificent view of Bergamo and its “Città Alta” (upper city) from the top of the building where the hotel is situated.
 In exchange for 20 euros per person (prices in 2011), we slept in a 5-bed room.
 We were five people, so it was perfect.
 Plus, it had a reasonable breakfast in the morning.

 What to Do in Bergamo

 After contemplating the view and since we had some 3-4 hours to kill before our next flight, we were more than eager to explore the Bergamo’s awesome greenery and its upper city.

-There, we had probably the most delectable pizza in our lives as well as the most lip-smacking gelato (ice cream).
+From one of the pizza stalls, we had probably the most delectable pizza in our lives, as well as the most lip-smacking gelato (ice cream).
 This comes as no surprise since both of these are proud “children” of Italian cuisine.

 This is how to spend a day in Bergamo – the Lombardian Jewel.
 Here’s how to spend 10 days in Italy if you happen to have more time in Italy, which I definitely recommend.
 Either way, you’re gonna have the time of your life in the Mediterranean country.